cloudworxx/operator/README.md

 **Make sure that the number of `--webhook-url` flags is the same as `--webhook-secret`.**

-You may alternatively define it using a environment variable called `WEBHOOKS` that contains a JSON-encoded string that looks like this:
+You may alternatively define it using a environment variable called `HTTP_WEBHOOKS` that contains a JSON-encoded string that looks like this:

 ```json
 [